 Sleeping Bag Compartment

 Many fully featured designs include a dedicated space for sleeping bag storage below the main compartment, often accessed via an external zipper.
 This area is big enough to fit most sleeping bags and features external straps to compress the load and minimize any unused space.
 In some cases, it’s possible to access the main compartment via a zippered divider, although we’re not fans of this design due to the added weight and bulk.
-Instead, we prefer packs without sleeping bag compartments that allow us to maximize the entire interior and slot items in where they fit best, Tetris-style.
+Instead, we prefer packs without sleeping bag compartments that allow us to maximize the entire interior and slot items in where they fit best.

 Water Reservoir (Bladder) Compatibility